tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 ## Conclusions

 - Selecting an emission rate to create a sustainable monetary system is important
   - Try to find a balance between SoV and/or a MoE
-- Being ASIC friendly vs ASIC resistant need to be carefully evaluated
+- Being ASIC friendly vs ASIC resistant need to be carefully evaluated
+- Cryptographic curves with potential security vulnerabilities should rather be ignored
   - SafeCurves can be used to select a secure elliptic curve
-	- Cryptographic curves with potential security vulnerabilities should rather be ignored.
 - Be careful when trusting online benchmarks when selecting libraries